Hinduism in South Asia: Demographics

-Hinduism is the majority religion in South Asia with most of the Hindus residing in the part.
-The 5 of the world's 10 nations by biggest Hindu population are in the region, including that of India, Nepal, Bangladesh, Pakistan and Sri Lanka and India with more than 1.16 billion Hindus consisting of 94% of the world's global Hindu population.
+Hinduism is the majority religion in South Asia, and most of the world's Hindus are home to the region.
+5 of the 10 nations with the biggest Hindu populations are in South Asia, namely India, Nepal, Bangladesh, Pakistan and Sri Lanka.
+India is home to more than 1.2 billion Hindus, 94% of the world's global Hindu population.

-Hindus are majority community in Nepal and India with 81.6% and 79.8% respectively.
-Hindus are second largest religious group in Bangladesh, Pakistan, Sri Lanka, Bhutan and there is a very minute number of Hindus in Afghanistan.
-There are also no Hindus in Maldives, as per their laws.
+Hinduism is the majority religion in Nepal and India, with 81.34% and 79.8% of the countries' respective populations practicing Hinduism.
+Hinduism is the second largest religious group in Bangladesh, Pakistan, Sri Lanka and Bhutan and there is a very minute Hindu minority in Afghanistan.
+There are also no Hindus in the Maldives, as per its constitution.

-In the recent year the share of Hindus have decreased in the South Asia, especially in Sri Lanka, Afghanistan, Bangladesh and Pakistan due to many reasons mainly persecution, forced conversion and low-fertility rate.
-The civil war in Afghanistan and Sri Lanka have caused Hindus to flee from there.
+In recent years, Hindu populations have decreased in non-Hindu majority countries in South Asia, especially Sri Lanka, Afghanistan, Bangladesh and Pakistan.
+This is due to a number of reasons, such as persecution, forced conversion and low-fertility rates.
+Civil war in Afghanistan and Sri Lanka have also caused Hindus to flee these countries.